11th May 2018

 1.1 Purpose of this privacy notice

-This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website when you [up to our newsletter, meeting us, request free publications and access videos your registered account, attending events, purchase a business & advisory service.
+This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website when you subscribe to our newsletter, request a meeting with us, request free publications and access videos via your registered account, attend our events, or when purchasing a business & advisory service.

 This website is not intended for children and we do not knowingly collect data relating to children.